We have lived in Papua New Guinea since 1990. Based in Port Moresby. We know how it works.

 WWll Historians.
 PNG Trekking Adventures is the preferred Australian Defence Force operator.
-Having escorted many high profile, defence and army personnel across the Kokoda Trail
+Having escorted many high profile, defence and army personnel across the Kokoda Trail.

 The End - Ower's Cnr

-KOKODA TRAIL BATTLES
+KOKODA TRAIL BATTLES-Chronology

 Below is a brief outline of the battles fought during the Kokoda Campaign.
-Whilst on the track you are taken on the campaign journey, living the battles as we narrate the brutal fighting in much more details.
+Whilst on the track you are taken on the campaign journey, living the battles as we narrate the brutal fighting in much more detail.